 The ACG Cup® case-study competition provides MBA, graduate and undergraduate finance majors an opportunity to solve a real-world issue in a high-pressure setting.
 Students are challenged to find solutions for a finance-related case in the field of mergers and acquisitions, investment banking, financial advisory and private equity.
 After the teams analyze the case and agree upon a course of action, the students make presentations to a panel of judges comprised of successful corporate executives in the field of finance.

 The 2021 competition will be a virtual event because of COVID meeting restrictions.
 Details will be announced by early January how the competition process will be organized.
-Similar to prior years, there will be two tracks the morning of the competition… one track for Oregon Schools and one track for Washington schools.
-During the luncheon, the two best teams from each track will be announced and they will move on to the finals that afternoon.
-An award ceremony for the winning teams will follow the finals.
-There are no entry fees and up to $14,000 will be awarded to the top four teams by Umpqua Bank.
+Similar to prior years, there will be two tracks… one track for Oregon schools and one track for Washington schools.
+At the end of the competition, there will be a virtual award ceremony for the winning teams.
+There are no entry fees and up to $12,000 will be awarded to the top four teams by Umpqua Bank.

 ACG Cup Northwest provides an opportunity to support local universities and our next generation leaders of finance while, at the same time, gaining valuable community exposure.
 Sponsors, schools, guests and students all benefit; interactions between businesses, students, individual leaders and top university MBA program representatives build brand and impact the community in the best of ways.
 The ACG Cup® Northwest competition is popular with professionals, sponsors and leading finance programs in the Northwest from Oregon and Washington.
 View our Sponsors page and the Universities page to learn about our esteemed sponsors and participating schools.